Explore your family's past.

 More information about Oral History

 Discover more about your family's unique military past.
-This unit introduces you to researching online military records, and to contextualising diverse experiences of war with a focus on Australia and Britain during the First World War.
+This unit introduces you to researching online military records and contextualising diverse experiences of war, with a focus on Australia and Britain during the First World War.

 More information about Families and War

 Adventure or romance, tragedy or triumph, legends of extraordinary feats or quiet tales of everyday struggles.
 What kinds of stories are there in your family tree?
-Develop key skills for the writing of fiction and/or non-fiction based on genealogical records, with an emphasis on crafting and polishing engaging and readable multigenerational family history narratives.
+Develop key skills in writing fiction or non-fiction based on genealogical records, focusing on crafting and refining engaging, readable multigenerational family history narratives.

 More information about The Family Saga

-Learn the basics of creating a family photo essay, as you work with media professionals, bringing words and images together to communicate family stories.
-You will hone your writing skills and learn how to create, select, and edit photographic images.
+Learn the basics of creating a family photo essay by working with media professionals to combine words and images in communicating family stories.
+You will hone your writing skills and learn to create, select, and edit photographic images.

 More information about The Family Photo Essay